MatSim91/Milestone-Project-2-Memory-Game/README.md

     6. Tested the Modal pop-up that appears when the game finishes and all the cards colors had a match.
 The pop-up should appear showing the correct ending game stats and offering the option to the player to play the game again or to close the pop-up.

+    7. Tested the Dark Theme/Light Theme button toggler - Clicked on the toggler several times and with different stages of the game (before no card was opened, with some equal cards flipped over and while clicking on the restart game button).

 ## Bugs and Fixes